happeninghq/happening/docs/development/event_configuration.rst

+.. _dev_event_configuration:

 Event Configuration
 =====================

-Event Configuration is used to allow event-by-event configuration variables.
+Event Configuration is used to allow event-by-event :ref:`dev_configuration_variables`.
 To create a configuration variable create a file named ``event_configuration.py`` in any app.
 In this file, add a subclass of ``happening.configuration.ConfigurationVariable`` representing the variable you are adding.

 For example::